 Another popular Wat of Ayutthaya.
 This is one ofthe temples where the Buddha statues’ have a head still intact, the chedi is up, you can climb up the chedi and see what it is like inside and all of that.
-It is also relatively new and lot of Buddha statues around the chedi have been contributed newly, so it looks like a brand new temple at some parts.
+It is also relatively new and a lot of Buddha statues around the chedi have been contributed newly, so it looks like a brand new temple at some parts.
 It is also one of the functioning ones.
 There were few monasteries for some reason hosted the monks who were returning from Ceylon.
-Am not sure if the teachings were different that they were in separate monastery or what, this is one such monastery which hosted monks who were back from learning in Sri Lanka.
+Am not sure if the teachings were different that they were in a separate monastery or what, this is one such monastery which hosted monks who were back from learning in Sri Lanka.

 From here the Japanese village museum and one more was also close by.
 But we decided to skip them as we had Wat Chaiwatthanaram to be completed before closing time.

 Saving the best for the last.
 There was more character to this one.
 Probably because Chao Praya river was flowing right next to it or it has still some Buddha images intact in spite of it being old ruin or because I watched the sunset from here or because I can see this place from my airbnb or because it was so serene to sit on those lawns and watch the towering pagodas.
 This place stole my heart.
 It was a royal temple complex built during the Ayutthaya period.
 The temple complex was constructed as an Aranya sector temple meaning the place where Buddhist monks would practice meditation in forest hermitages.
 The main pagoda is flanked with four others around them.
 There are also some stuccos around the temple depicting stories from the life of Buddha.
 This is probably the temple you should see if you need to understand all the structures of a Wat complex in Ayutthaya.